 There are three computation pages.
 Students should be able to add quickly in their heads the problems with no regrouping.
 It will be helpful to note which students need to re-write each problem vertically.

 This is my best-selling resource!
 That’s fantastic because it helps get all of us + our kids off to a great new school year!

 Here are a couple of quotes from other teachers about the packets:

 “During those crazy first few days of class, you always need something for the kids to do on their own.
 This does triple duty as independent work, math review, and assessment.” -Jennifer

 “This was a lifesaver the first few days of school.
 It was not fluff work but a great tool I could pull out when I needed a quick filler.” -Kara

 Thanks, Jennifer and Kara!
 It is a wonderful, helpful resource.

-These packets will have you feeling confident and ready for an INCREDIBLE beginning!
+These back to school packets will have you feeling confident and ready for an INCREDIBLE beginning!